marcos-wakuluk/challengeGett/README.md

 This is a To-Do List web application developed with React and Redux and Bootstrap.
 It allows users to log in, view a list of tasks, perform actions such as creating new tasks, editing existing tasks, deleting tasks, and adjusting the number of tasks displayed in the list.

+## Version

+This project is in version v16.16.0

 ## Key Features

 - Secure login functionality.